Login Register Basket (0 items)

 Can I book transport on the day of the ride?

-As spaces are limited it’s best to pre-book transport to guarantee a seat.
-Any spaces on the day are sold on a strictly 'first-come, first-served' basis.
+Yes, although spaces are limited so it’s best to pre-book transport to guarantee a seat.
+Any spaces on the day are sold on a 'first-come, first-served' basis.

 Can I change a rider on my team?